prasanjit101/manthan-1/README.md

 * Set the URL TO `https://manthan-backend.herokuapp.com/classrooms/:id` to get a classroom with respect to id.

 ### Example to ADD CLASSROOM
-* Set the URL TO `https://manthan-backend.herokuapp.com/classrooms/add` to add a classroom.
+* Set the URL TO `https://manthan-backend.herokuapp.com/classrooms/add` to add a classroom and get _id of classroom .

     Example Input:
     ```json